Bisampi/AI_Blog_Generator/README.md

 🛠️ LangChain in this Project
 In this application, LangChain is used for:

-Component	LangChain Feature Used	Purpose
-Blog Title Generation	PromptTemplate + HuggingFaceEndpoint	Generates 10 catchy blog titles Blog Content Generation	PromptTemplate + HuggingFaceEndpoint	Writes full blog post based on selected title and inputs You're using PromptTemplate to structure your LLM queries and HuggingFaceEndpoint to access the LLaMA 3 model via Hugging Face.
+Component	LangChain                 Feature Used	                          Purpose Blog Title Generation	    PromptTemplate + HuggingFaceEndpoint	    Generates 10 catchy blog titles Blog Content Generation	  PromptTemplate + HuggingFaceEndpoint	    Writes full blog post based on selected title and inputs

 🔄 SimpleSequentialChain vs SequentialChain
 LangChain provides two helpful chaining utilities for running multiple prompts/tasks step-by-step.